MicrosoftDocs/customer-voice/cv-docs/distribution-settings.md

 ## Respondents

-This section allows you to select the options to define who can respond to a survey, whether to anonymize responses, and more.
+You can select the options to define who can respond to a survey, whether to anonymize responses, and more.

 Consider a scenario where you've created a survey to collect customer feedback when a support case is resolved.
 In this scenario, you'll require feedback from the people outside your organization.